VRViewportPose/VRViewportPose/README.md

 ### A. The structure of the dataset

-The dataset follows a hierarchical file structure shown below:
+The dataset follows the hierarchical file structure shown below:
 ```
 VR_Pose
 └───data_Desktop